kdandy1/Cocai/README.md

 just serve-all
 ```

 Then, navigate to `http://localhost:8000/chat/` in your browser.
+Log in with the dummy credentials `admin` and `admin`.